cerplot/luigi/doc/configuration.rst

   jobs and other state from when the scheduler last shut down.

-  Sometimes this path must be deleted when restarting the scheduler after upgrading Luigi, as old state files can become incompatible with the new scheduler.
+  Sometimes this path must be deleted when restarting the scheduler after upgrading Trun, as old state files can become incompatible with the new scheduler.
 When this happens, all workers should be restarted after the scheduler both to become compatible with the updated code and to reschedule the jobs that the scheduler has now forgotten about.

-  This defaults to /var/lib/luigi-server/state.pickle
+  This defaults to /var/lib/trun-server/state.pickle

 worker_disconnect_delay
   Number of seconds to wait after a worker has stopped pinging the